 Further, you should also install the appropriate USB Drivers on your computer as you can need them anytime.
 To download the compatible USB Drivers for your phone/manufacturer, visit our USB drivers collection page.

-Detailed Guide on Enabling USB Debugging on Android 4.2 onwards: Click here
+Detailed Guide on Enabling USB Debugging on Android 4.2 onward: Click here

 Backup Your Phone’s IMEI (Samsung Users Only)

 When you install a custom ROM on your phone, sometimes it happens that the folder that stores your phone’s IMEI (International Mobile Equipment Identity) number is wiped.
 As a result, your phone’s IMEI number is lost it does not receive a network signal.
 To avoid this happen to your phone, do not forget to back up the “efs” partition.

 To back up your Samsung Galaxy phone’s IMEI or EFS data, read our guide by clicking the following link: